jedipunkz/pxe_install_server/README.md

 ----

 * Debian Gnu/Linux 7.1
-* Ubuntu Server 12.04 LTS
-* Ubuntu Server 14.04 LTS
+* Ubuntu Server 16.04 LTS

 Supporting Target OS
 ----

 * Debian Gnu/Linux 7.1
-* Ubuntu Server 14.04 LTS
+* Ubuntu Server 16.04 LTS

 And maybe, you can add any distro to attribute file.
 Please fork it and fun. :D